cldwalker/lightning/README.markdown

 Description
 ===========

-Autocompletes your most often used directories and files with ease.
+Autocomplete your most often used paths for any shell command.

 Install
 =======